mluukkai/gke-ingress-poc/README.md

-## GKE ingress and pod health checks
+## GKE ingress and pod readiness

-GKE ingress does not respect the readiness and liveness probes of pods if there is more that 1 pod.
+GKE ingress does not respect the readiness probes of pods if there are more than 1 pod.
 BackendConfig must be used.

 See
 - https://stackoverflow.com/questions/70670084/configuring-the-health-check-of-a-kubernetes-ingress-with-terraform